Route 58 沖縄 国道58号線

 Journey to the northern end of Okinawa, just north of Nago, west of Higashi, and south of Kunigami, where you will find the village of Ogimi.
 This village boasts the longest living inhabitants of all.

-With a population of 3,000, there are more than ten centenarians, and many more bubbling under.
+With a population of 3,000, there are more than ten centenarians, and many more coming close.
 Indeed, the village's motto declares: "At 80 years old, I am still a child.
 When I come to see you at 90, send me away to wait until I am 100."

 What's the secret to the villagers' long life?
 No doubt a combination of factors, but the balmy climate and healthy diet are on top the list.